 If you’re a sports fan, Fall also marks the opening of a new season for the NHL Red Wings and the NBA Detroit Pistons.
 Catching a game of either team is one of the best things to do in Detroit.

 On the tip of Michigan’s “thumb” is Port Crescent State Park, with 640 acres of woodlands and three miles of protected lakeshore.
 The state park is the perfect size to make it family-friendly, with five miles of hiking trails.

 In fall, the forest that lines the sandy beach on Lake Huron turns vibrant colors.
 As a state park, it’s the perfect spot to escape the crowds and enjoy a quiet escape.
 It is also a dark sky preserve, making it a perfect spot to take in the night sky.

 If you are dying to get out of the big city for the weekend, then Kalamazoo presents an excellent choice.
-Two hours east of Detroit, Kalamazoo blends nature and museums, so you will have plenty to do whether it is sunny or raining.
+Two hours west of Detroit, Kalamazoo blends nature and museums, so you will have plenty to do whether it is sunny or raining.